YunoHost/doc/fail2ban.md

 Here, the `11.22.33.44` IP has been banned in the `sshd` and `recidive` jails.

-Then deban the IP with the following commands:
+Then deban the IP address with the following commands:

 ```bash
 sudo fail2ban-client set sshd unbanip 11.22.33.44